p2pu/course-in-a-box/index.md

 <br>

-#### We’re Here To Help
+#### Need some help?
+Our [community forum](https://community.p2pu.org/c/tech/course-in-a-box/78) is a great place to ask questions or find help when you get stuck.
+Feel free to post there anytime!

-You can hire P2PU to get additional support with learning design, technical setup, course customizations, or web hosting.
+For bigger projects, you can hire P2PU to get additional support with learning design, technical setup, course customizations, or web hosting.
 If you’re interested in collaborating on a project, reach out to us at thepeople@p2pu.org

 <br>